 Like tea, wine, and even beer, coffee starts with a fresh product.
 Wine has its grapes, beer with its hops, and tea by the leaves.
 Coffee begins the same way; the cup of coffee you drink every day is actually a product of coffee cherries.
 The beans you buy are the roasted seeds of those cherries!
-However, many steps go into sourcing and pulling that seed from the cherry.
+Many steps go into sourcing and pulling that seed from the cherry.
 How (much of) that cherry gets removed directly affects how your coffee will taste.
 We explore four different coffee processing methods, and how these methods make your final brewed coffee taste the way it does.

 What does coffee processing mean?

 Coffee processing refers to the way that a seed is removed from a coffee cherry.
-Like any other pitted fruit, coffee cherries have a seed, the pulp, the mucilage around the seed, and a protective skin.
-There are various methods to remove the seed from that cherry, and these methods affect the seed's flavor as it gets roasted and turned into a coffee bean—this flavor sticks around till the final brew.
+Like any other pitted fruit, coffee cherries have a seed, pulp, mucilage around the seed, and a protective skin.
+There are various methods to remove the seed from the cherry, and these methods affect the seed's flavor as it gets roasted and turned into a coffee bean—this flavor sticks around till the final brew.

 There are four different ways to process coffee, all of which change the sweetness, body, and acidity of brewed coffee.
 These methods are called natural process, washed process, wet hulled, and honey processed.